iddzzz/netizen-sentiment-analysis/README.md

 ## Project Overview
 + Analysing public opinion about the community to help the community prepare and improve future programs
-+ Scraped 20k+ social media post samples from twitter using python and selenium
++ Scraped 15k+ social media post samples from twitter using python and selenium
-+ Extracted insights about the topics, sentiment, and tweets distribution throughout the year.
++ Extracted insights about the topics, sentiment, and tweets distribution throughout the year

 ## Resources
 **Python** version 3.9 \